Firefighters bust the most common bushfire myths

 If you prepare and nothing ever happens then you have lost nothing .If you do not prepare your family and home in order to best protect them from a bushfire you may live to regret it.

-Stay up-to-date on the Hazards Near Me app, review your bushfire survival plan and know what you will do if a fire threatens.
+Download your state's emergency app and review your bushfire survival plan to know what you will do if a fire threatens.

-Reading this on mobile web?
-Download our news app.
-It's faster, easier to read and we'll send you alerts for breaking news as it happens.
-Download in the Apple Store or Google Play.

 Sign up for our newsletter to stay up to date.